NERSC/sfapi_client/docs/quickstart/index.md

 ## Importing the Client

-The client can be loaded into your existing python codes by importing the client you want to use.
+The client can be imported into your existing python codes by importing the client you want to use.

 === "async"